StarsRail/Cocai/README.md

 In the easy way, **simply run `just serve-all`**.
 This will start all the required standalone programs and the chatbot in one go.
 Notes:
 * **Use of multiplexer.** To avoid cluttering up your screen, we use a [terminal multiplexer][tmx] (`tmux`), which essentially divides your terminal window into panes, each running a separate program.
   The panes are defined in the file `tmuxinator.yaml`.
 [Tmuxinator](https://github.com/tmuxinator/tmuxinator) is a separate program that manages `tmux` sessions declaratively.
-* **Production-oriented**.
-This `just serve-all` command is also used in our containerized setup, namely `Dockerfile`.
-For this reason, the commands in `tmuxinator.yaml` are oriented towards production use.
-  For example, the chatbot doesn't listen on file changes to auto-reload itself, which could be a useful feature if you are tweaking the code frequently.
-If you want to enable auto-reloading:
-  * modify the `tmuxinator.yaml` (but please don't commit to git), or just
-  * run all commands manually (i.e., the hard way).
+* **Don't use the Dockerfile**.
+For a tech demo, I hacked up a `Dockerfile`, which uses this `just serve-all` command.
+But the `tmuxinator.yaml` file had been updated since, and I'm pretty sure the Dockerfile is broken now.

 [tmx]: https://en.wikipedia.org/wiki/Terminal_multiplexer

 <img width="1278" alt="image" src="https://github.com/user-attachments/assets/d7db810d-4de0-432d-87f2-affc14e1daa9">

 In the hard way, you want to create a separate terminal for each command:
-1. Start serving **Ollama** (for locally inferencing embedding & language models) by running `ollama serve`.
+1. Start serving **Ollama** by running `ollama serve`.
 It should be listening at `http://localhost:11434/v1`.
+Details:
+   - This is for locally inferencing embedding & language models.
+   - I did not containerize this because [Docker doesn't support GPUs in Apple Silicon](https://chariotsolutions.com/blog/post/apple-silicon-gpus-docker-and-ollama-pick-two/) (as of Feb 2024), which is what I'm using.
 2. Start Docker containers by running `docker-compose up`.
 This includes:
    - **minIO** object database (for persisting data for our web frontend, including user credentials and chat history -- not thought chains, though)
    - **Arize Phoenix** platform (for debugging thought chains)
    - **Qdrant** vector database (for the chatbot's short-term memory -- this is implemented via `mem0`)
-3. Optionally, to enable your AI Keeper to draw illustrations, start serving a "**Stable Diffusion web UI**" server with API support turned on by running `cd ../stable-diffusion-webui; ./webui.sh --api --nowebui --port 7860`.
+3. Optionally, start serving a "**Stable Diffusion web UI**" server with API support turned on by running `cd ../stable-diffusion-webui; ./webui.sh --api --nowebui --port 7860`.
+   - This enables your AI Keeper to draw illustrations.
-  If Stable Diffusion is not running, the AI Keeper will still be able to generate text-based responses.
+   - If Stable Diffusion is not running, the AI Keeper will still be able to generate text-based responses.
 It's just that it won't be able to draw illustrations.
 4. Finally, start serving the **chatbot** by running `just serve`.

 Either way, Cocai should be ready at `http://localhost:8000/chat/`.
 Log in with the dummy credentials `admin` and `admin`.